 Don’t buy knockoffs

 Knockoffs are the best way to cheapen your look.
-Aside from the fact that trademark infringement is a serious issue and the counterfeit market fund some serious crimes rings, they dumb down your look.
-You’re not fooling anyone.
-Instead, opt for a lovely, better quality, ethical item for the cost of the counterfeit that will elevate your outfit.
-Sole Society is an excellent alternative if you are looking for an affordable, on trend, yet still timeless handbag.
-Below are some of our current favorites:
+Aside from the fact that trademark infringement is a serious issue and the counterfeit market is known to fund organized crime, they also dumb down your look.

 Do keep your shoes and bags neutral

-Look for something similar with your bag.
-If you are going the designer route or picking up something under $100, skip the logo, avoid lots hardware and instead look for a go-with-everything color, you’ll want to use every day.
+Take the same approach with handbags.
+Regardless if it’s designer brand or something under $100, skip the logo, avoid lots hardware and instead look for a go-with-everything color, you’ll want to use every day.

 Do splurge on denim if you wear it a few times a week